Microplates Knowledge Base

-The term “edge effect” in microplate-formatted assays refers to the observation that the results measured from the wells on the edge of the plate may often at times be statistically different from wells towards the center of the plate.
+In microplate-formatted assays, the term “edge effect” refers to the observation that the measurement obtained from wells on the edge of the plate are often statistically different from wells towards the center of the plate.
 The values obtained from the edge wells may be either high or lower than those towards the center.

 Edge effects can occur in both biochemical and cell-based assays.
 Edge effects can be caused by multiple factors, which may be difficult to identify and correct.
 Some laboratories routinely leave the edge wells empty, although this avoids the problem rather than solving it.
 In screening laboratories that need to process a large number of samples, leaving the edge wells empty may not be a practical option.

 Although there have not been any systematic studies highlighting the causes of edge effects, some general observations have been reported in the literature:

 - Thermal gradients across the plate during incubation times may lead to edge effects if the development of the assay signal is temperature sensitive.
 This is of particular concern if the plate is subjected to different temperature environments during the assay, such as moving the plate in and out of a 37°C incubator, since the edges of the plate will heat or cool at a different rate from the center.

 - The evaporation rate of liquid in the wells may be different on the edges compared to the rest of the plate.
 For cell-based assays where the plate is placed in a 37°C 5% CO2 incubator, the culture medium may evaporate more rapidly from the edge wells than center wells.
 Also, if the plate is covered with a lid during the incubation, gas exchange across the plate may not be uniform.
 This can lead to differences in salt concentrations or pH in edge wells, which can affect cell attachment or cell metabolism.

 - Edge effects may be more pronounced as the plate well-density increases from 96- to 1536-well, since evaporation may be more of an issue as the well volume deceases.